software-students-spring2025/web-app/README.md

 4. As a beginner to the gym, I want to be able to plan my workouts and find exercises tailored to my fitness goals.
 5. As a fitness enthusiast, I want to participate in fitness challenges with my friends or the broader NYU community so that I can stay engaged and motivated.
 6. As an NYU student, I want to easily view a list of campus gyms along with their available equipment and facilities so that I can choose the best location for my workouts.
+7. As an experienced lifter, I want to be able to track my personal bests and see how my lifts have improved.
+8. As someone recovering from an injury, I want to be able to select low-impact exercises so that I can stay active without risking further injury.

 ## Steps necessary to run the software